America on Wheels: History

+20th century

-As early as 1989, Allentown city officials had announced plans to revitalize an old industrial area, which included the abandoned Arbogast & Bastian meat packing plant, along the Lehigh River.
+In 1989, Allentown city officials had announced plans to revitalize an old industrial area, which included the abandoned Arbogast & Bastian meat packing plant, along the Lehigh River.
 This redevelopment, which was to be known as "Lehigh Landing," was to include a museum, a brewery, walking trails, a footbridge across the river, and a promenade for festivals.

+21st century

 Development was hindered by fundraising problems, environmental remediation issues, and even a national debate on pork barrel government spending.

-After three separate groundbreakings (2001, 2004 and 2005), the museum, which cost over $17 million to build, was officially opened to the public on April 12, 2008.
+After three separate groundbreakings in 2001, 2004 and 2005, the museum, which cost over $17 million to build, was officially opened to the public on April 12, 2008.

 Collection and exhibits

 1889 Nadig Gas-Powered Carriage

-A historically important part of the museum's collection is the 1889 Nadig Gas-Powered Carriage, one of the first gas-powered vehicles driven in America.
-Henry Nadig, a German-born mechanic living in Allentown, built his gas-powered carriage in 1889, two years before Charles E. Duryea's first gas-powered automobile.
-Police forced him to drive the carriage at night, because during the day it scared horses.
-The vehicle was discovered rusting in a collapsed shed in Allentown, and restored.
+A historically important part of the museum's collection is the 1889 Nadig Gas-Powered Car, the first gas-powered vehicle driven in the United States.

+Henry Nadig, a German-born vineyard owner who sold it all to come to America with his family.
+He became a mechanist and opened a shop with his sons in Allentown, Henry completed his gas-powered carriage in 1889, two years before Charles E. Duryea's first gas-powered automobile.
+Henry tested and drove the vehicle at night, because the carriage scared horses.
+The vehicle was dedicated by family to keep from rusting, and was then slightly restored.

 General collection

 The collection of the America on Wheels is minimal as the majority of the vehicles on display are on loan.
 The West Gallery changes every six months based on a new theme.
-A number of the vehicles are on loan from the Mack Truck Museum of Allentown PA.
+A number of the vehicles are on loan from the Mack Truck Museum in Allentown, Pennsylvania.